 Guidelines

 NUMBER OF REQUESTS.
-Wisconsin groups are generally eligible to request two talks via Badger Talks per calendar year.
-Badger Talks reserves the right to turn down talk requests based on staff workload and schedule availability.
+Wisconsin groups are generally eligible to make two Badger Talks requests per calendar year.
+Badger Talks reserves the right to turn down requests based on staff workload and schedule availability.

 CONTRACTS.
-As part of our efforts to streamline operations and focus on delivering high-quality public programs, Badger Talks will no longer be entering into binding service contracts for presenter services provided through our unit.
+As part of our efforts to streamline operations and focus on delivering high-quality public programs, Badger Talks will no longer be entering into binding service contracts for talent services provided through our unit.
 Instead, we will continue to provide email confirmations outlining the details of the engagement.
 We are making this update due to the amount of time these contracts take to evaluate and edit and the limited bandwidth available.
-The University, by way of our confirmation email, still remains responsible for program content, branding and speaker conduct.
-Our presenters do not have the authority to contractually bind the University, so we would ask that you do not ask the presenter themself to sign any agreement made as a result of a Badger Talks engagement.
+The University, by way of our confirmation email, still remains responsible for program content, branding and talent conduct.
+UW talent does not have the authority to contractually bind the University, so please do not ask them to sign any agreement made as a result of a Badger Talks engagement.
 This approach ensures compliance with university policies, while maintaining transparency between parties.
 Information about the UW-Madison liability coverage for employees, officers, and agents is available on the Division of Business Services website.
-Given the current challenges faced by the University, we hope you will understand our need to limit staff time to providing and curating connections to best serve the needs of the public.

 VIRTUAL AND IN-PERSON.
-Presenters are available for both in-person and virtual presentations.
+There are UW talent options for both in-person and virtual engagements.
 Those with specific preferences have listed this on their profile page.

 ON-CAMPUS GROUPS.
 If your group is headquartered at UW–Madison, or if your event is serving UW-Madison staff or students, please contact presenters directly.
 Badger Talks is intended for use by off-campus organizations and businesses.